thomasbekhor/Code-Theory-Prompt-Assignment/README.md

 This informed early design questions:
 - What matters to users when choosing a product?
-- What would help designers or marketers understand perception?
+- How can I help designers or marketers understand concise perceptions of the products based on the reviews?
-- How can insights feel alive — not just analytical?
+- How can the interface feel alive — not just analytical?

 These ideas shaped the interface design:
-**Product selection → Time filters → Visuals → GPT insights → Creative remix tools**
+**Product selection → Product description and overview → GPT analysis (pros, cons and insights)

 To simplify the user experience and reduce redundancy, I used GPT to analyze and group technically similar product variants.
 This helped consolidate scattered listings into 5 unified products: